daily grind

 - to insist on bringing someone or something into a discussion

-Th employee always drags in his personal problems when we talk about his job performance.drag on
+The employee always drags in his personal problems when we talk about his job performance.

 - a burden to someone

-The problems at work were a drag on my friend and he became sick because of them.drag one`s feet/heels
+The problems at work were a drag on my friend and he became sick because of them.

-The man has been dragging his feet about whether or not to take the job.draw a blank
+The man is dragging his heels about whether or not to take the new job.

 - to get no response to something, to get a negative result